 - Non-technical business users looking for an easy-to-use app builder with workflow automation.

-- Businesses using Google Workspace that want easy seamless integration with Google Cloud services.
+- Businesses using Google Workspace that want easy, direct integration with Google Cloud services.

 Pricing